markmead/alpinejs-fetch/README.md

 A lot of the times you only need a property from the response object, this is usually `data`.
 You'll see/write stuff like this:

+_Please note, this depends on the API response and not all APIs will share the same response format._

 ```js
 const { data } = fetch('https://dummyjson.com/products/1')
 ```